Stake vs Pearler

 Ready to open an account?

-Both platforms have no minimum deposit and no account fees.
-Sign up takes a few minutes — you can always move later if your needs change.
+Both platforms have no minimum deposit requirement beyond the ASX’s AU$500 marketable parcel rule for first purchases, and no ongoing account fees.
+Sign up takes a few minutes — review current pricing on each platform before you open.

 Frequently asked questions

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
-Fee figures are based on publicly available information and may change — always verify current pricing on each broker’s official website before opening an account.
+Fee figures are based on publicly available information as of 2026 and may change — always verify current pricing on each broker’s official website before opening an account.
+FX effective rates are approximate and may vary with prevailing AUD/USD exchange rates.
 Investments can lose value, and past performance does not guarantee future results.
 You are responsible for your own investment, tax, and legal decisions.